Complexities of 3-manifolds from triangulations, Heegaard splittings, and surgery presentations: Linear complexity triangulations from surgery presentations

-\begin{lemma} Suppose $D$ is a planar diagram of a nonempty link $L$ with $c$ crossings, in which each component is involved in a crossing.
-Let $M$ be the $3$-manifold obtained by surgery on $L$ along the blackboard framing of~$D$.
-Then $M$ has simplicial complexity at most~$96c$. \end{lemma}
+\begin{lemma} Suppose $L$ is a framed link in~$S^3$.
+Suppose there is a planar diagram $D$ with $c$ or fewer crossings for $L$, in which there is no local kink \textup{(}\kinkp, \kinkn\textup{)} and each zero framed component of $L$ is involved in a crossing.
+Let $w_i\in \Z$ be the writhe of the $i$th component in the diagram~$D$.
+Then the 3-manifold $M$ obtained by surgery on $L$ has simplicial complexity at most~$96c+48\sum|f_i(L)-w_i|$. \end{lemma}